mwelponer/cpp-pills/README.md

 ### with classes

-Why declaring method const? if I declare a const entity or a const ref, then I will be able to call on that only const methods
+Why declaring method const?
+Non-const objects can call either const or non-const methods.
+If I declare a const object like entity or a reference, then I will be able to call only on those const methods.
+``RULE``: *const objects can not call non-const functions*

 ```c++
 class Entity {